 Senior Instructor Megan Damofle leads this course assisted by Kyler Shumaker.
 In addition, Kim & Chris Chisholm are on site all week directing our professionally-trained staff instructors who make up our hallmark 6-1 average, 8-1 maximum student-instructor ratio critical for high-level outdoor educational programs.
 Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997.

 Pick-up, Drop-off and Airport/Bus/Train Transportation:

-Click here for location and transportation details which are the same as for the intro Wilderness Survivors Side of the Mountain and the adult Wilderness Survival Training & Trek.
+Location and transportation details are the same as for the intro Wilderness Survivors Side of the Mountain.